Category Archives: British Royals

 Engraving from “Nalson’s Record of the Trial of Charles I” in the British Museum.
 Charles (in the dock with his back to the viewer) facing the High Court of Justice; Credit – Wikipedia

-On January 20, 1649, Charles’ trial at Westminster Hall in London, England, began.
+On January 20, 1649, Charles’ trial at Westminster Hall in London, England began.
 He was accused of treason against England by using his power to pursue his personal interest rather than the good of England.
 A High Court of Justice was appointed to try Charles for high treason in the name of the people of England.
 There were 135 commissioners appointed but only 68 would sit in judgment.

 As the trial opened, Solicitor General John Cook, standing immediately to Charles’ right, rose to read the indictment.
 Cook had just uttered only a few words when Charles tried to stop him by tapping him on the shoulder with his cane and ordering him to “Hold.”
 Cook ignored Charles and so he poked him again but Cook still continued.
 Angry at being ignored, Charles then hit Cook so forcefully across the shoulders that the silver tip of his cane broke off and fell to the floor between Cook and Charles.
 Charles waited for someone to pick up the silver tip.
 When no one did so, Charles had to bend down and pick it up himself.
 Perhaps Charles realized that this incident was a foreshadowing of things to come.

 Charles refused to enter a plea saying that no court had jurisdiction over a monarch.
-He insisted that the trial was illegal and his authority to rule came from the divine rights of kings given by God.
+He insisted that the trial was illegal and that his authority to rule came from the divine rights of kings given by God.
 The court challenged Charles, saying “the King of England was not a person, but an office whose every occupant was entrusted with a limited power to govern by and according to the laws of the land and not otherwise.”

 On Saturday, January 27, 1649, Charles was declared guilty and sentenced to death.
 His sentence read: “That the court being satisfied that he, Charles Stuart, was guilty of the crimes of which he had been accused, did judge him tyrant, traitor, murderer, and public enemy to the good people of the nation, to be put to death by the severing of his head from his body.”
-To show their agreement with the sentence, all of the commissioners who were present rose to their feet.
+To show their agreement with the sentence, all the commissioners who were present rose to their feet.

 The Execution